camrossi/aci-k8s-demo/README.md

 # ACI K8S and Ansible Driven Automation

-This GitRepo contains a demo to show how we can leverage the power of Cisco ACI Fabric, Kubernetes and Red Hat Ansible's event-driven automation to dynamically program the ACI fabric.
+This Git repository contains a demo designed to showcase how we can leverage the power of Cisco ACI Fabric, Kubernetes, and Red Hat Ansible's event-driven automation to dynamically program the ACI fabric.
 Our goal is to efficiently expose a Kubernetes LoadBalancer Service IP, illustrating how these technologies can work in tandem to enhance network agility and responsiveness.
 Cisco ACI provides a robust and scalable network infrastructure that simplifies complex data center operations.
 By integrating it with Kubernetes, the leading container orchestration platform, we can automate the management of network resources to support dynamic application needs.

-Additionally, with Red Hat Ansible's event-driven automation, we can respond to changes and events in real-time, ensuring that our network configuration aligns seamlessly with the evolving demands of our Kubernetes environment.
+Additionally as part of this integration, we will also automate the configuration of the Endpoint Security Groups (ESGs) for Pod-initiated traffic, further streamlining network operations and security.

 Throughout this demo, we will walk through the process of setting up this integration, demonstrate how event-driven automation can trigger network changes, and showcase the resulting efficiency and flexibility in managing Kubernetes services.

 # Prerequisites